What beans do I use in a coffee roaster?

 There are pure, basic coffee beans available, as well as blends which are flavoured.
 You may see fruity blends, chocolate flavours or even floral.
 Where and how a bean is grown has a big impact on the flavouring, but the next stage is up to you.

-Blending the beans at home gives you control over the strength of the flavour, which is great if you have very particular tastes.
-It also keeps the beans fresher for longer.
+Blending at home keeps the beans fresher for longer and gives you control over the strength of the flavour, which is great if you have very particular tastes.

 How do I know if the coffee beans are ready?